-Traditional Greek cuisine is consisted mainly of Vegetarian and Vegan recipes.
-From luscious salads, to healthy oily stews, hearty homemade pies and so much more.
+Traditional Greek cuisine consists mainly of Vegetarian and Vegan recipes.
+From luscious salads to healthy oily stews, hearty homemade pies and so much more.

-All cooked in a homely manner that fill your belly, and keep you going through the day.
-These foods are what make our everyday meals, and are also to begin with, one of the reasons why Greek diet is considered very healthy.
+All cooked in a homely manner that fills your belly and keeps you going through the day.
+These foods are what make our everyday meals, and are also, to begin with, one of the reasons why Greek diet is considered very healthy.

 I picked my top 10 favorite Greek Vegan recipes to share with you, and hopefully broaden your everyday meal options.

 In a Vegan diet, the lack of dairy and animal protein may sometimes leave you with a growling stomach.
 Rice can make up for this, giving you a very satisfying and energy-boosting meal.
-These Rice Stuffed Tomatoes And Peppers are an absolute must in this case.
-They’re oven baked, stuffed with a vegetable, fresh mint mix and potato pieces.
+These Rice Stuffed Veggies aka Yemista, are an absolute must in this case.
+They’re slowly baked in the oven, stuffed with a fresh vegetable, mint, & rice filling, and potatoes on the sides.
 Yummy…

 About 7 grams of protein per 100 grams of Stuffed Vine Leaves.

-Beans, lentils and peas contain about 20 grams of protein per cooked cup.
-And when you remove meat from your diet, well than you definitely need a good alternative source of protein.
+Beans, lentils, and peas contain about 20 grams of protein per cooked cup.
+And when you remove meat from your diet, well then you definitely need a good alternative source of protein.

 This RI is based on an average human, just to give you a general idea.
 The numbers differ depending on age, gender and body weight.

-One of my all time favorite dishes.
-Buttery giant beans or “Gigantes” as we call them in Greece.
-To me these are tastier than any other type of bean.
+One of my all-time favorite dishes.
+Butter beans or “Gigantes” as we call them in Greece.
+To me, these are tastier than any other type of bean.

 A very healthy and nutritious Lentil Soup.
 This recipe is pretty basic and easy to make, that goes way back in time.
 Lentils are also packed with iron, which makes this dish a very nutritious one by all means.